 Lumberport is a tiny town located in the state of West Virginia.
-With a population of 703 people and just one neighborhood, Lumberport is the 176th largest community in West Virginia.
+With a population of 695 people and just one neighborhood, Lumberport is the 176th largest community in West Virginia.
+Much of the housing stock in Lumberport was built prior to World War II, making it one of the older and more historic towns in the country.

 When you are in Lumberport, you'll notice that it is more blue-collar than most other communities in America.
-43.62% of Lumberport’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Lumberport is a town of sales and office workers, construction workers and builders, and transportation and shipping workers.
-There are especially a lot of people living in Lumberport who work in office and administrative support (42.34%), maintenance occupations (2.98%), and law enforcement and fire fighting (2.55%).
+40.17% of Lumberport’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Lumberport is a town of sales and office workers, construction workers and builders, and service providers.
+There are especially a lot of people living in Lumberport who work in office and administrative support (41.68%), personal care services (6.05%), and maintenance occupations (4.32%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Lumberport has relatively fewer families with younger children, and/or college students.
 Combined, this makes Lumberport a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The per capita income in Lumberport in 2022 was $36,983, which is wealthy relative to West Virginia, and upper middle income relative to the rest of the US.
-This equates to an annual income of $147,932 for a family of four.
+The per capita income in Lumberport in 2022 was $36,815, which is wealthy relative to West Virginia, and middle income relative to the rest of the US.
+This equates to an annual income of $147,260 for a family of four.
 However, Lumberport contains both very wealthy and poor people as well.

 The most common language spoken in Lumberport is English.
 Other important languages spoken here include Italian and Polish.